splunk/public-o11y-docs/_includes/requirements/android.rst

-Splunk RUM for Mobile supports Java and Kotlin applications for Android API Level 21 and higher.
+Splunk RUM for Mobile supports Java and Kotlin applications for Android API level 21 and higher.
 API levels 21 to 25 require core library desugaring activated.
 See :ref:`enable-desugaring`.
 Android 7.0 (also known as Nougat) corresponds to API level 24.